9 Reasons to Live a Life of Holiness

 But Isn't That "Bondage and Legalism"?
 No

-Summary: “Are you one of those holiness churches?” some ask mockingly.
+- Summary: “Are you one of those holiness churches?” some ask mockingly.
 To which I reply, “Is there something wrong with holiness?”
 Others sarcastically use the “holier-than-thou” expression as if we should apologize for pursuing biblical holiness.
-Let me suggest eight solid reasons for deliberately living a holy life.
+Let me suggest nine solid reasons for deliberately living a holy life.

 Ephesians 4:24 …put on the new self, created to be like God in true righteousness and holiness.

 1 Peter 1:15-16 But just as he who called you is holy, so be holy in all you do; for it is written: “Be holy, because I am holy.”

 - • This is an astounding statement — We are “created to be like God in…holiness.”
 This sets a very high standard for His people.
 How high?
 “As He…is holy, so be holy in all you do…” Sadly, this type of biblical thinking is greatly lacking among many modern Christians and is rarely if ever preached in most pulpits.
 When a pastor does preach holy living, behind the scenes there are often some who accuse him of putting them in "bondage and legalism."
 Sadly, that is a very antiblical excuse for disobeying God's clear call to a holy life.

 - • The Spirit of God, the third Person of the Trinity, is called the “Holy Spirit” nearly 100 times in the bible (NIV).
 Various Psalms exhort us to worship the Lord in the beauty of His holiness.
 Holiness should not be thought of as some burdensome set of rules.
 No!
 It is a beautiful thing (“the beauty of His holiness").
 And it reflects the heart cry of our holy God for us, His people: "You be holy as I am holy."
 That establishes the pursuit of holiness as a high priority for the believer who desires to please God.

 Because God has chosen and called a holy people for Himself